What Does a Good Resume Look Like?

 Adequate spacing between sections, margins, and bullet points helps guide the reader’s eye and prevents your resume from looking cluttered.
 For example:

-5. Maintain consistent formatting
+5. Maintain Consistent Formatting

 Maintaining consistent formatting in your resume ensures a polished, professional appearance.
 Use the same font, spacing, and bullet style throughout to enhance readability and organization.